Skip to main content

 2. Click "Import" and pick the .customfields file from the zip you downloaded.

-3. For both BitLocker Key and also BitLocker Status you'll want to select each and check "Assigned to all devices" if you would like to capture the status for all.
-Otherwise you could pick specific devices in the Clients view and right click there and pick to Edit Custom Field Associations to set specific devices to report.
+3. For both BitLocker Key and BitLocker Status, select the Custom Field and check "Assigned to all devices" if you want to capture the status for all devices.
+To scope reporting to specific devices, select those devices in the Clients view, right-click, and choose Edit Custom Field Associations.

 Bitlocker Enforcement Fileset